priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```

-####Step 5: Handling push notification
+**Step 5: Handling push notification
+**
-Add this code in your GcmBroadcastReceiver's onReceive method:
+Add the following in your GcmBroadcastReceiver's onReceive method.

 ```